Hardy Planting Zone – Zones 3 to 9

 Sun or Shade – Full sun

-Rudbeckia Hirtas make a bright and beautiful addition to any summer flower display.
+Rudbeckia Hirtas as makes a bright and beautiful addition to any summer flower display.

-Sporting brilliant, daisy-like flowers about 3 inches across, this relatively fast-growing plant is stiffly stemmed and easily grown in a variety of conditions.
+Sporting brilliant, daisy-like flowers about 3 inches across, this relatively fast-growing plant is stiffly stemmed and easily grown in various conditions.
 Flowers consist of bright yellow or occasionally orange florets surrounding a brown center dome.
-The flowers will typically mature in mid-summer and flowering can continue into mid-fall with proper care and deadheading.
-Fully mature plants typically grow 2' to 3' feet tall, although in certain climates they can grow to be 4' tall plants.
+The flowers will typically mature mid-summer, and flowering can continue into mid-fall with proper care and deadheading.
+Fully mature plants typically grow 2' to 3' feet tall, although they can grow to be 4' tall plants in certain climates.
 Also known as a black-eyed Susan, this plant is a wildflower native to Missouri.
 In Missouri, it is found in prairies, woods, fields, roadsides, and many other open areas.
 The leaves are toothed, lance-shaped, and may have three or more lobes.
-The leaves and stems are each covered in short, hair-like bristles that give the plant its species name, Hirta.
+The leaves and stems are covered in short, hair-like bristles that give the plant its species name, Hirta.

 Rudbeckia Hirtas require little maintenance and are very tolerant of heat and a wide range of soil conditions, though they prefer moist, well-drained soils.

-They are also generally drought or negligence tolerant.
+They are also generally drought or negligence-tolerant.
 These plants are freely self-seeding and will typically remain in the garden in future years.
 While they grow best in full sun, Rudbeckia hirtas can also handle partial shade.
-Problems with insects or diseases are very rare in Rudbeckia Hirta, and deer are not interested in consuming this plant.
-Due to the stiff stems, this makes for a great cut flower, as well as feeling at home in wild gardens, cottage gardens, borders, and annual beds.
+Problems with insects or diseases are rare in Rudbeckia Hirta, and deer are not interested in consuming this plant.
+Due to the stiff stems, this makes for a great cut flower and feeling at home in wild gardens, cottage gardens, borders, and annual beds.